Week 3 in November - FREE Lesson Plans

 Starting your day with calendar time and thoughtful morning meetings are a complete game changer.

-Just this year, I created these adorable digital calendar sets that target the exact skills we are working on in November, and the kiddos are SO engaged!
-Songs are even embedded on the slides.
+Just this year, I created these adorable digital calendar sets that target the exact skills we are working on in November.

-CLICK HERE to see my November calendar and learn more.
+CLICK HERE to see a video of my November calendar.

 If you already using my morning work, then you know that students can mostly be independent with these worksheets.